C-Mac's Co-operative "Join Us" Strategy

-Advice on how to transfer ownership to staff in the way of a workers co-operative through experience is not readily available or easily found in Australia.
+Advice on how to transfer ownership to employees in the way of a employee owned manufacturing cooperative through experience is not readily available or easily found in Australia.

 All the below succession options were implemented and tried at C-Mac and the co-operative solution was the only one that got over the line in this economic environment where manufacturing has been struggling and re-inventing itself in Australia:

 - Purchase of business by employees

 - Sell business on open market

 - Management buyout

 - Staff acquisition or take over via a employee owned co-operative (this succeeded at C-Mac)

 - Retain ownership but employ a short-term or long-term external manager (discussed and not considered an option)

 - Liquidate or wind up the business (discussed only)

 Baby boomers now in 2017 average age 67, own many small businesses in Western Sydney wanting to exit their businesses and realise their assets for retirement are faced with many issues.